brettz9/webappfind/README.md

         browserToNode) and high-level permission (e.g., `postMessage`
         `contextMenu`).

+    1. Find best means possible (ideally even `eval`) to get full privileges (whether originating from web-site as in AsYouWish, from desktop, as in old WebAppFind, or from another add-on) out of browser/browser add-on.
+If not, emulate own via `postMessage` messaging.

     1. Example "add-ons"

         1. The old WebAppFind behavior could be one of these add-ons